 It has a sharp screen, plenty of storage, supports the Apple Pencil, and has performance that will make most buyers happy.
 It's even capable of using heavier photo or video editing apps and playing the latest games at respectable settings.

-While it doesn't have quite the detail and color accuracy of the Pro options, you get a very capable tablet at a much lower cost than the Pro lineup.
+While it doesn't have quite the detail and colour accuracy of the Pro options, you get a very capable tablet at a much lower cost than the Pro lineup.

-If you plan to use your tablet for graphics work, video editing, or other color-sensitive tasks, we'd recommend jumping for the iPad Pro 11 (2020) if you can afford it.
+If you plan to use your tablet for graphics work, video editing, or other colour-sensitive tasks, we'd recommend jumping for the iPad Pro 11 (2020) if you can afford it.

-It offers ProMotion screen technology that dynamically adjusts the display's refresh rate to keep motion fluid and snappy alongside TrueTone color adjustments that alter the temperature and color of the display based on ambient lighting.
+It offers ProMotion screen technology that dynamically adjusts the display's refresh rate to keep motion fluid and snappy alongside TrueTone colour adjustments that alter the temperature and colour of the display based on ambient lighting.

 Both features give the screen a little bit of extra pop that sets it apart from the crowd and makes it perfect for video editing, photo editing, and other more graphics-intensive work.